npm/npm/doc/files/package.json.md

 ## dependencies

-Dependencies are specified with a simple object that maps package name to version range.
+Dependencies are specified in a simple object that maps a package name to a version range.
 The version range is a string which has one or more space-separated descriptors.
 Dependencies can also be identified with a tarball or git URL.

 **Please do not put test harnesses or transpilers in your `dependencies` object.**  See `devDependencies`, below.